Mark Slonim: Final years

 According to Aucouturier, Slonim stands out as "one of the first independent critics of the USSR's literary output [and] a pioneer of Soviet literary historiography in the Occident."
 Italian writer Italo Calvino, who visited Sarah Lawrence College in 1959, called Slonim "the most famous expert on Russian literature in America".
 Philologist Melissa Frazier sees him as an "incredibly significant figure in the phenomenon of Russian émigré culture".
-She notes: "Slonim did a lot more in the way of plot summary—but in the polarized world of the Cold War, even plot summary was hugely important. [...]
-He was one of the few in the West actually reading what was being written in the Soviet Union with the recognition that there were still great writers who had stayed behind."
+She notes: Slonim did a lot more in the way of plot summary—but in the polarized world of the Cold War, even plot summary was hugely important. [...]
+He was one of the few in the West actually reading what was being written in the Soviet Union with the recognition that there were still great writers who had stayed behind.

 Slonim retired from Sarah Lawrence in 1962, and from teaching in 1965, living the rest of his life in Switzerland, where he was animator of a Russian literary club.
 In 1963–1964, from his new home in Geneva, Slonim worked on an English version of Andrei Bely's Silver Dove, and corresponded over literary details with Maria Olsufyeva, who had finished translating that same novel into Italian.
 Slonim's last standalone book was the 1964 textbook Soviet Russian Literature.
 Writers and Problems, praised by Revue des Études Slaves for its "sense of balance", but criticized for its "allusive nature".
 Social historian Lawrence H. Schwartz notes its "vitriolic" critique of the Union of Soviet Writers.

 Slonim also contributed regularly to reviews and encyclopedias, answering queries posed by his younger colleagues, and supporting the Sarah Lawrence graduate program in Switzerland.
 Some of his final articles defended a fellow critic, Andrei Sinyavsky, who had angered the Soviet establishment with his reading of Alexander Pushkin.
-In late 1968, he staged a letter writing campaign in support of the Soviet writer-dissident Aleksandr Solzhenitsyn.
+In late 1968, he staged a letter-writing campaign in support of the Soviet writer-dissident Aleksandr Solzhenitsyn.
 His historical essay on Volya Rossii was published in 1972, as part of Nikolai Poltoratsky's review of Russian literature in exile.
 He also arranged for print Sofiya Pregel's Last Poems (1973).
+The verdicts he had produced regarding the mainstream Soviet literary output continued to be viewed as unpalatable in the communist east.
+In 1975, Bulgarian critic Alexander Dunchev described him as one of the "bourgeois authors [who] slander socialist realism".

 Slonim died in 1976 in the French resort of Beaulieu-sur-Mer.
 His incomplete memoirs, covering the period up to October 1917, were handed by his widow, Tatiana, to Aucouturier, who published them in Cahiers du Monde Russe et Soviétique.
 Tatiana Slonim continued to live in Geneva.
 In 1986, she donated her husband's 16th-century copy of the Theotokos of Vladimir to the city's Art and History Museum.